myon-bioinformatics/AttentionToJapaneseBeginners/README.md

 - he second byte of the character "能" is " \\".

-- This is equivalent to writing "\\" at the end of a line.
+- This is equivalent to writing "\" at the end of a line, indicating the end of the line.

 - In the C programming language, this would result in the code being commented out until the next line.